NagaLakshmi477/Interview_preparation/jenkins/self_intro.md

 Sure.
-My name is Naga Lakshmi, and I’m a DevOps Engineer with around four years of experience.
+My name is Nagalakshmi, and I’m a DevOps Engineer with around four years of experience.

-Currently, I’m working with HTC Global Services as a DevOps Engineer, and I’m working on a project called Open ERP Immigration.
+Currently, I’m working with HTC Global Services as a DevOps Engineer, and my current project is Open ERP Migration.

-In my current role, I mainly work on AWS, CI/CD, Docker, Kubernetes, Terraform, and Jenkins.
-I’m involved in the complete deployment process — starting from the code, building the Docker image, doing security and quality checks, pushing the image to ECR, and finally deploying the application into Kubernetes using Amazon EKS.
+In my current role, I mainly work with AWS, Terraform, Docker, Kubernetes, and Jenkins.
+My main responsibility is to manage the complete deployment process — starting from the source code, building the Docker image, performing security and quality checks, pushing the image to ECR, and finally deploying the application to Kubernetes using Amazon EKS.

-I also work with Terraform for provisioning AWS infrastructure and use tools like Ansible for configuration management.
-For Kubernetes deployments, I have worked with Helm and Argo CD, and I’ve also worked on Blue-Green deployments and Horizontal Pod Autoscaling.
+I also work with Terraform for provisioning AWS infrastructure and Ansible for configuration management.
+I have worked on implementing Blue-Green deployments and Horizontal Pod Autoscaling for application scalability.

-For monitoring, I have experience with Prometheus and Grafana.
-I’ve also worked on integrating SonarQube and vulnerability scanning into the CI/CD pipeline as part of a DevSecOps approach.
+For monitoring, I have worked with Prometheus and Grafana.
+I have also integrated SonarQube and vulnerability scanning into the CI/CD pipeline as part of the DevSecOps approach.

-Before HTC, I worked with Deloitte as a DevOps Engineer, where I mainly worked on AWS infrastructure, Terraform, Ansible, and Jenkins.
-I worked on creating reusable Terraform modules and automating infrastructure and application deployments across different environments.
+Before HTC, I worked with Deloitte as a DevOps Engineer, where I mainly worked on AWS, Terraform, Ansible, and Jenkins.

-Before moving completely into DevOps, I worked as a Python Developer, where I developed REST APIs using Python and PostgreSQL and worked with SQLAlchemy.
+Before moving into DevOps, I also worked as a Python Developer, where I worked with Python, PostgreSQL, and REST APIs.

+So overall, my experience is mainly around cloud infrastructure, CI/CD automation, containerization, Kubernetes, and deployment automation.
+I’m really interested in DevOps and cloud technologies, and I’m looking forward to taking on more challenging opportunities and growing further in this area.